talk2sjk/ChessSimulator/README.md

 # ChessSimulator
 A simple console app to simulate the movement of various chess pieces

+## Prerequisite
+- To run the `ChessSimulator.jar` file, you need JDJ version 24 or higher.

 ## Steps to Run the JAR File

 1. Navigate to `ChessSimulator\out\artifacts\ChessSimulator_jar`.
 2. Copy the `ChessSimulator.jar` file to your desired folder (e.g., `D:\Jar`).
 3. Open a command terminal and navigate to the folder where the JAR file is located (e.g., `D:\Jar`).